-SkillsIQ, under the direction of the Community Sector and Development Industry Reference Committee (IRC), is undertaking a project to update the packaging rules of the Certificate II in Indigenous Environmental Health qualification and to update the content of nine Units of Competency included within the qualification to meet the current and future skills needs of Indigenous Environmental Health workers in communities.
+SkillsIQ, under the direction of the Community Sector and Development Industry Reference Committee (IRC), completed a project to update the packaging rules of the Certificate II in Indigenous Environmental Health qualification and to update the content of nine Units of Competency included within the qualification to meet the current and future skills needs of Indigenous Environmental Health workers in communities.

 - The environmental health requirements of Aboriginal and Torres Strait Islander communities

 - The broader health needs within remote communities across a range of real and practical issues in respect to practices associated with rubbish, sewerage, pest control, dog health and germ theory

 - The early detection of issues that can lead to significant health and hygiene risks

 - The appropriate referral processes for such issues

 - Processes to reduce incidences of community sickness.